s32x/anirip/README.md

 ## Disclaimer
 This repo/project was written as an educational intro to web-scraping and network analysis.
 It is provided publicly as a an open source project for nothing other than educational purposes.
 I do not take responsibility for how you use this software nor do I recommend you use it in any way that may infringe on Crunchyroll as a business.

+## Legal Warning
+This application is not endorsed or affliated with any Anime Stream Provider.
+The usage of this application enables episodes to be downloaded for offline convenience which may be forbidden by law in your country.
+Usage of this application may also cause a violation of the agreed Terms of Service between you and the stream provider A tool is not responsible for your actions; please make an informed decision prior to using this application.
+Any Stream decryption is done by a third party program, in case of Crunchyroll by RTMPDump, in case of Daisuki by the akamai decryption flash library.
+Usage of this third party programs and/or libraries may be forbidden in your country without proper consent of the copyright holder.
+None of this programs/libraries are included in this release.